kuiperzone/AvantGarde/README.md

 <img src="Banner.png" style="width:50%;max-width:1200px;margin-bottom:4em;"/>

 # Avant Garde #
-Avant Garde is an AXAML previewer for the C# Avalonia Framework.
+**Avant Garde** is an AXAML previewer for the C# Avalonia Framework.

-NB.
-Currently in "alpha".
+**NB.** *Currently in "alpha".*

 It has the following features:

-* **Avant Garde** is a standalone application, rather than an IDE extension.
-This means you can use in conjunction with any IDE, where it can be used in "Stay on Top" mode in any area of spare desktop space.
+* Avant Garde is a standalone application, rather than an IDE extension.
+This means you can use in conjunction with any IDE where it can be used in "stay on top" mode in any area of spare desktop space.

 * It provides a read-only view of your Avalonia project, watching for file changes.
 Previews are updated instantly the moment you save AXAML changes from your IDE.